FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Sometimes her loss of control will be a one-off episode, other times it's a chronic problem.
+Sometimes her loss of control will be a one-off episode, other times it's a chronic problem, but it is always uncomfortable and messy, and often worrying too.

 Before you can decide on the best way to help your dog, you need to know why she/he is having trouble in the first place.